masesgroup/DataDistributionManager/src/documentation/articles/sinapse.md

+---
+title: Sinapse distributed is based on Data Distribution Manager
+_description: Describes how Sinapse distributed is based on Data Distribution Manager
+---

 # Sinapse platform: the definitive solution for Agile development

 We use **Data Distribution Manager** as the core of [Sinapse](https://www.sinapsesystem.com) High Avalailablity.